We are dedicated to changing the face of tech.

 codebar Stories

-This year saw the launch of our podcast, “codebar Stories”.
-This podcast has brought us the opportunity to sit down with industry professionals, and partners, to showcase the different stories and voices in the tech industry.
+Last year saw the launch of our podcast, “codebar Stories.”
+This podcast has given us the opportunity to sit down with industry professionals, and partners, to showcase the different stories and voices in the tech industry.

-With over 750 listens in season one, we hope to inspire others to pursue a career in the tech industry whilst also bringing awareness to codebar and our mission.
+With over 750 listens in season one, we hope to inspire others to pursue a career in the tech industry while also bringing awareness to codebar and our mission.

 Women laughing at uncodebar